ewohltman/genetic-sudoku/README.md

 }
 ```

-To use it, `main.rs` will need to be updated like so:
+To use it, `main.rs` will need to be updated:

 ```rust
 const BASE: Board<9> = sudoku::al_escargot();